Shipworm

-Description
+Characteristics

-Removed from its burrow, the fully grown teredo ranges from several centimetres to about a metre in length, depending on the species.
-The body is cylindrical, slender, naked and superficially vermiform, meaning "worm-shaped".
+Removed from its burrow, the fully grown teredo ranges from several centimeters to about a meter in length, depending on the species.
+An average adult shipworm measures 4 to 6 in in length and less than 1/4 in in diameter, but some species grow to considerable size.

+The body is cylindrical, slender, naked, and superficially vermiform (worm-shaped).
 In spite of their slender, worm-like forms, shipworms possess the characteristic morphology of bivalves.
 The ctinidia lie mainly within the branchial siphon, through which the animal pumps the water that passes over the gills.
 The two siphons are very long and protrude from the posterior end of the animal.
 Where they leave the end of the main part of the body, the siphons pass between a pair of calcareous plates called pallets.
 If the animal is alarmed, it withdraws the siphons and the pallets protectively block the opening of the tunnel.

 The pallets are not to be confused with the two valves of the main shell, which are at the anterior end of the animal.
 Because they are the organs that the animal applies to boring its tunnel, they generally are located at the tunnel's end.
 They are borne on the slightly thickened, muscular anterior end of the cylindrical body and they are roughly triangular in shape and markedly concave on their interior surfaces.
 The outer surfaces are convex and in most species are deeply sculpted into sharp grinding surfaces with which the animals bore their way through the wood or similar medium in which they live and feed.
 The valves of shipworms are separated and the aperture of the mantle lies between them.
 The small "foot" (corresponding to the foot of a clam) can protrude through the aperture.